DIGOARTHUR/github-automated-repos/README.md

 ### The package imports four elements:

 - `useGitHubAutomatedRepos` hook responsible for automating the return of data from repositories.
 This hook takes two parameters: GitHubUsername & keyword.
-The return is an array of objects containing 7 properties: id, banner, html_url, home page, topics, name and description.
+The return is an array of objects containing 7 properties: id, banner, html_url, homepage, topics, name and description.

   ```tsx
   const data = useGitHubAutomatedRepos("GitHubUsername", "KeyWord");